tzin00/Device-Monitor-Dashboard/README.md

 Original design and concept by circa10a can be found [here](https://github.com/circa10a/Device-Monitor-Dashboard).

+## Changelog
+- (05/30/2017) - Added ability to import devices with a csv file.

 ## Regular Setup
 - Clone the git repository
 - (recommended) setup a virtual environment.